-D. Build-to Lines for Buildings
+D. Build-to-Lines for Buildings

-- (1) Buildings and their primary facades shall be located along the Build-to Line for all stories of a building with the following exceptions: - a.
-The 4th or 5th story may step back from the Built-to-Line, and - b.
-Additional buildings on the same lot may be located behind the Build-to Line so long as the required Frontage Occupancy has been satisfied and they follow the other requirements of this Article VIII. - (2) If a clear sight area encroaches into the Build-to Line, the Build-to Line along each block face shall start at the edge of any required clear sight area. - (3) In order to provide for facade articulation, building facades may step back a maximum of 3' from the Build-to Line for a maximum of 75% of the building face along a block face.
-Step back of the 4th and 5th stories shall count as occupied frontage. - (4) Porches, stoops and towers may encroach beyond the build-to line within the private frontage for a maximum of 10' of depth.
-These elements may not encroach into public property or required Tree Pit and Hardscape frontages.
-See Figure 870-17. - (5) Signs and awnings may encroach beyond the Build-to Line. - (6) Overhangs and bay windows a minimum of 12' above the sidewalk elevation may encroach beyond the Build-to Line and into the street right-of-way. - (7) Individual buildings may be recessed from the Build-to Line when required to save an existing tree.
+- (1) Buildings and their primary facades shall be located along the Build-to-Line for all stories of a building. - (2) If a clear sight area encroaches into the Buildto-line, the Build-to-Line along each block face shall start at the edge of any required clear sight area. - (3) In order to provide for facade articulation, building facades in F-5 and F-5(-) may step back a maximum of 3' from the Build-to-Line for a maximum of 75% of the building face along a block face.

+- (4) Porches, stoops and towers may encroach beyond the build-to-line within the private frontage for a maximum of 10' of depth.

+These elements may not encroach into public property.
+See Figure 870-17. - (5) Signs and awnings may encroach beyond the Build-to-Line. - (6) Overhangs and bay windows a minimum of 12' above the sidewalk elevation may encroach beyond the Build-to-Line and into the street right-of-way. - (7) Individual buildings may be recessed from the Build-to-Line when required to save an existing tree.
 If the tree dies, then a replacement tree must be planted and maintained.

-Ordinance No.: 0000-00 § 60-870 39
+Figure 870-17: Projections beyond the Build-To-Line